Spidees/SCUM-ServerManager/README.md

 | **Process** | ![Process Tab](https://playhub.cz/scum/manager/nssm3.png) |
 | **Shutdown** | ![Shutdown Tab](https://playhub.cz/scum/manager/nssm4.png) |
 | **Exit Actions** | ![Exit Actions Tab](https://playhub.cz/scum/manager/nssm5.png) |

+3. **Run `startserver.bat`** or launch the script manually (see below)
+4. **On first run:**
+   - The script will automatically download and extract SteamCMD if missing
+   - All required directories are created automatically
+   - SCUM server files are downloaded via SteamCMD (no manual installation needed)
+   - After successful install, the script exits and relaunches itself via `startserver.bat` (if present), or starts the server directly

+> 📝 **Note**: The automation script detects if SteamCMD or SCUM server files are missing and downloads them as needed.
+You don't need to manually install SteamCMD or the server—just run the script!

 # ⚙️ Configuration